oktadev/okta-blog/_source/_posts/2019-05-16-angular-authentication-jwt.md

 image: blog/featured/okta-angular-skew.jpg
 type: conversion
 changelog:
-- 2021-04-14: Updated to Okta Angular v3 and Okta JWT Verifier v2.
-You can see the changes in [the example app]() or [this blog post]().
+- 2021-04-18: Updated to use Okta JWT Verifier v2.
+You can see the changes in [the example app](https://github.com/oktadeveloper/angular-jwt-authentication-example/pull/2) or [this blog post](https://github.com/oktadeveloper/okta-blog/pull/741) on GitHub.
 ---

 User registration and authentication are one of the features that almost no web application can do without.
-Authentication usually consists of a user entering using a user name and a password and then being granted access to various resources or services.
+Authentication usually consists of a user entering using a username and a password and then being granted access to various resources or services.
 Authentication, by its very nature, relies on keeping the state of the user.
 This seems to contradict a fundamental property of HTTP, which is a stateless protocol.

 JSON Web Tokens (JWTs) provide one way to solve this issue.
 Your Angular app can talk to a backend that produces a token.
 The Angular app can then pass that token in an `Authorization` header to the backend to prove they're authenticated.
 The backend should verify the JWT and grant access based on its validity.

 Another way to solve this issue is with session-based authentication and cookies.
 In this scenario, the backend will produce what's called a "session cookie."
 This cookie provides a mechanism for the server to prove the user is authenticated.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

 ## Session vs JWT Authentication in Angular